sbdzdz/sebastiandziadzio.github.io/_posts/2017-08-02-vector-space-models.md

 {% include image name="first_attempt.png" width="500" caption=""%}

-The matrix of this form is called a *term-document matrix*.
-Every document is represented by a *document vector* – a list of *weights*, each corresponding to a *term*.
-Note that the terms are limited to a pre-defined set, called a *vocabulary*.
-Any word outside of that set is simply ignored when building document vectors.
-The easiest way to build the vocabulary is to include every word that occurs in any of the documents.
-This is not always feasible, especially with large collections of documents.
-Note that the dimensionality of document vectors is the same as the size of the dictionary.
+The matrix of this form is called a term-document matrix.
+Every document is represented by a document vector – a list of numbers, each corresponding to a term.
+Of course we can't use every term in the language, so we need to limit ourselves to a pre-defined set called a vocabulary.
+The easiest solution is to use all the words from all the documents.
+This is not always feasible, so it sometimes makes sense to limit the vocabulary to N most popular words.
+Note that the vocabulary size determines the dimensionality of document vectors.

 //TODO fix code (`homar`)